Eddie Lee Mays: Early life

-Mays was born in Walstonburg, North Carolina on March 15, 1929.
-Eddie was the youngest of five children, and his father abandoned the family for Baltimore, where he would go to prison for murder, when Eddie was 6 months old.
+Eddle Lee Mays was born in Walstonburg, North Carolina, on March 15, 1929.
+He was the youngest of five children, and his father abandoned the family for Baltimore, where he went to prison for murder, when Eddie was 6 months old.
 Mays dropped out of school when he was 14 and spent the next several months working menial jobs in his home town.
-He later left for Baltimore, and first appeared on a police blotter in 1945.
+He later left for Baltimore, and first got into trouble in 1945.
 Mays was arrested for larceny, then assault for slashing his live-in girlfriend with a razor.
 After spending six months in jail, he returned to North Carolina.
 In 1951, Mays was fined $10 for assault after slashing a man during an argument.
 He returned to Baltimore a month later, but was re-arrested and sent back to North Carolina for killing a man.
 Mays pleaded guilty to manslaughter and served nearly seven years in prison before being released in 1958.

 After his release, Mays went to New York City.
 There, he was convicted of felonious assault for slashing a man during an argument.
 Mays was given a three-year suspended sentence and his probation ended in January 1961.